fahpedd/Personal-Projects/Mortgage Arrears/README.md

 # Assessment of Irish Mortgage Arrears at County Level using Machine Learning Techniques and Open Data

 The repository contains notes and work that has been done for the project.

+You can access a working web application as a demo at : https://arrear-model.herokuapp.com/

 This paper addresses the challenge of predicting mortgage arrears at the county level for Ireland.
 Unlike the other works literature which focus on individual mortgages data